-Arrangements that have been put in place to comply with Annex 1 BMR RTS 27, 3

-Accurate and sufficient data Priority of use of input data

-The hybrid methodology for EURIBOR follows a hierarchical approach consisting of three levels.
+Arrangements that have been put in place to comply with Annex 1 BMR RTS 27, 3 Accurate and sufficient data Priority of use of input data The hybrid methodology for EURIBOR follows a hierarchical approach consisting of three levels.
 Level 1 and 2 are based on transactions in the Underlying Interest conducted by the Panel Bank.
-Within Level 3, the hierarchy of data inputs is as follows:

-- 1) Data grounded in actual transactions, - 2) Data based on executable quotes, - 3) Indicative prices, rates or quotes with no firm commitment for execution, and - Data reliant primarily on the expert judgment of the Panel Bank.
+Within Level 3, the hierarchy of data inputs is as follows: Data grounded in actual transactions, Data based on executable quotes, Indicative prices, rates or quotes with no firm commitment for execution, and

-In addition to their own transactions in the underlying interest, Panel Banks may use data from markets closely related to the underlying interest, including: futures contracts referencing EURIBOR, forward Rate Agreements (FRAs), Fixed/Floating Interest Rate Swaps, and Basis Swaps referencing EURIBOR, overnight Index Swaps referencing the unsecured euro overnight interest rate or other short-term euro interest rates, and overnight and term securities financing transactions in euro For more information on the priority of use of input data, please refer to the BDM available on EMMI's website.
+4) Data reliant primarily on the expert judgment of the Panel Bank.
+In addition to their own transactions in the Underlying Interest, Panel Banks may use data from markets closely related to the Underlying Interest, including: future contracts referencing EURIBOR, Forward Rate Agreements (FRAs), Fixed/Floating Interest Rate Swaps, and Basis Swaps referencing EURIBOR, Overnight Index Swaps referencing the unsecured euro overnight interest rate or other short-term euro interest rates, and overnight and term securities financing transactions in euro.
+For more information on the priority of use of input data, please refer to the BDM available on EMMI's website.
 Adjustment of input data Level 2.1 uses linear interpolation from the two adjacent tenors where there is a Level 1 contribution on a particular day.
 The linear interpolation is then submitted to a spread-adjustment reflecting the curvature of the EURIBOR curve.
-Level 2.2 uses transactions with a maturity falling on a nondefined tenor.
+Level 2.2 uses transactions with a maturity falling on a non- defined tenor.
 These transactions are split into the two nearest tenors using linear interpolation.
-Level 2.3 uses historical Level 1 contributions from the previous 4 to 6 six days (depending on the tenor) and adjusts the historical contribution rate with a market adjustment factor derived from changes in the prices of three-month EURIBOR futures In Level 3, EMMI permits the use of data from prior days, including a Panel Bank's prior contributions, provided that such data are appropriately adjusted to take account of market movements or changes in the Panel Bank's relative borrowing costs from the time of the original contribution to the current reference period.
+Level 2.3 uses historical Level 1 contributions from the previous 4 to 6 six days (depending on the tenor) and adjusts the historical contribution rate with a market adjustment factor derived from changes in the prices of three-month EURIBOR futures.
+In Level 3, EMMI permits the use of data from prior days, including a Panel Bank's prior contribution, provided that such data are appropriately adjusted to take account of market movements or changes in the Panel Bank's relative borrowing costs from the time of the original contribution to the current reference period.
 For more information on the adjustment of the input data, please refer to the BDM available on EMMI's website.
-Oversight function EMMI has established and maintains a permanent and effective oversight function -EURIBOR Oversight Committee that exercises an independent oversight of all aspects of the provision of the EURIBOR including governance and methodological aspects.
+Oversight function EMMI has established and maintains a permanent and effective oversight function -EURIBOR Oversight Committee - that exercises an independent oversight of all aspects of the provision of the EURIBOR including governance and methodological aspects.
 The procedures and governance arrangements related to the composition, duties and functioning of the Oversight Committee are established in the EURIBOR Oversight Committee Terms of Reference.
-Details of the membership of the Committee along with their biographies and declarations of interest, as well as minutes of the Committee meetings are available on EMMI's website.
-Auditing EMMI has in place internal reviews and audit arrangements to provide assurance on the effectiveness of the controls in place, taking into consideration EMMI's responsibility as benchmark administrator and its core processes and procedures.